 Retailers must consider so many factors when buying new merchandise.
-To get on the right track, ask yourself the following eight questions.
-The answers will help you understand which decisions are good and which ones are "not so good" when it comes to buying new merchandise.
+To get on the right track, the following eight keys will help you understand which decisions are good and which ones are "not so good" when it comes to buying new merchandise.

 A retailer may have a “deep and narrow” merchandise philosophy.
 They carry a couple popular items in about seventeen colors and in every size imaginable.
 They decide the one product customers like and carry it to its death.

 On the opposite end of the spectrum, a retailer may have a “broad and shallow” merchandise philosophy.
 They have a little bit of this, a little bit of that.
 They like to try new products and test them to discover which resonate most with customers.

 Most chain stores have a deep and narrow philosophy; most specialty retailers have a broad and shallow philosophy.
 Do not merchandise like the chain stores.
 This is not a strategy to compete, it is a strategy to lose.
 It requires intense inventory management skills and software to help you keep up.
 Plus when you merchandise like your competition, you lose your competitive advantage.

 Certain brands are so powerful that retailers stock merchandise because of the brand.
 For example, consider Best Buy.
 They have a Samsung store and an Apple store within the Best Buy store.
 The merchandise changes, but it’s selected based on the brands they merchandise for.
 And these brands drive natural traffic into its stores.
 If you are an independent retailer, vendor-oriented is not the best strategy.
 It limits your selection and appeal.
 Plus, your ability to cover multiple price bands is compromised.